webdriverio/webdriverio/docs/guide/plugins/webdriverrtc.md

 #### duration
 You can specify a specific time frame in which you want to receive the stats.
-If you pass in a number you will receive stats within the last x (your number) ms. You can also be more specific and pass in an object with `from` and `to` attribues and desired timestamps as value respectively.
+If you pass in a number you will receive stats within the last x (your number) ms. You can also be more specific and pass in an object with `from` and `to` attributes and desired timestamps as value respectively.
 If you pass in null, you will receive the last taken stat trace.

 Type: *Number|Object*<br>